Photochemically-induced acousto-optics in gases: Diffraction off the index modulation

-Calculations of the diffraction efficiency for conditions similar to Ref. \cite{MichineCP20} are shown in Fig. \ref{fig:eta}a.
+Calculations of the diffraction efficiency for conditions similar to Ref. \cite{MichineCP20} (diffracted beam with $\lambda$ = 527 nm) are shown in Fig. \ref{fig:eta}a.
 Reasonable agreement is found with the experimental measurements, considering the approximations from our model and the experimental unknowns (the exact ozone fraction is not specified in Ref. \cite{MichineCP20}, apart from mentioning it was in the 1--10\% range).
-Figure Fig. \ref{fig:eta}b shows the maximum amplitude, defined here as half of peak-to-valley, i.e., the maximum of $\Delta N_1(z)$ along $z$ vs. the average initial UV fluence.
-We have performed simulations of the 1D nonlinear Euler equations, Eqs. \eqref{eq:Euler1}--\eqref{eq:Euler2}, and verified that the $2/\gamma$ coefficient between the density and temperature modulations derived in our linear analysis in Eq. \eqref{eq:dndT}, when considering only the first-order mode of the Fourier series of the density $\Delta n_1$, remains valid until approximately $\Delta n_1/n_0\approx \pm$ 40--50\%.
-Our choice of 4\% as the maximum ozone fraction in Fig. \ref{fig:eta}, for which density modulation reaches 40\% for an average fluence of approximately 60 mJ, corresponds to the maximum ozone fraction for which our model assumptions remain valid.
+Figure \ref{fig:eta}b shows the maximum amplitude, defined here as half of peak-to-valley, vs. the average initial UV fluence.
+We have performed simulations of the 1D nonlinear Euler equations, Eqs. \eqref{eq:Euler1}--\eqref{eq:Euler2}, and verified that the expression connecting the index and temperature modulations derived in our linear analysis in Eq. \eqref{eq:DN}, when considering only the first-order mode of the Fourier series of the density $\rho_1$, remains valid until approximately $\rho_1/\rho_0\approx$ 40--50\%.
+Our choice of 4\% as the maximum ozone fraction in Fig. \ref{fig:eta} corresponds to the maximum ozone fraction for which our model assumptions remain valid.

 The diffraction efficiency for a fixed and ``low'' UV fluence (before the curves reach $\eta=1$) increases rapidly with ozone fraction up to approximately 1\%, beyond which the efficiency becomes less sensitive to the ozone fraction.
 This is because the near-complete absorption of the UV light over the 1 cm of ozone occurs for an ozone fraction around 1\% for these fluences, where absorption saturation by ozone depletion is clearly visible but not sufficient for the laser to ``burn through'' the 1 cm of gas (cf. Fig. \ref{fig:Inzt}).
-Once the laser is fully absorbed, the effective diffraction length, which is the length over which most of the gas heating occurs (e.g., approximately 3--4 mm for 2\% ozone per Fig. \ref{fig:DTxz}a), keeps shrinking; the drop in diffraction length almost exactly compensates the increase in the index modulation from increased gas heating---cf. Eqs. \eqref{eq:DN}, \eqref{eq:eta}.
+Once the laser is fully absorbed, the effective diffraction length, which is the length over which most of the gas heating occurs (e.g., approximately 3--4 mm for 2\% ozone per Fig. \ref{fig:DTxz}a), keeps shrinking; the drop in diffraction length almost exactly compensates the increase in the index modulation from increased gas heating---cf. Eq. \eqref{eq:eta}.